It fell out of use sometime in the Taft administration and was razed to its foundation in 1912.

 Archaeologists excavating the site where the new Convention Center was built found items from the homes of Smith Harley and George Garrison, two free black men whose families lived on Eighth Street NW in the decades before the Civil War.
 The items from Harley's and Garrison's houses were roughly equivalent to those from houses of their white neighbors, and they remain among the only excavated items from the homes of free blacks before the war.

 Other projects, such as the Executive Stable excavation, fit a different purpose: exploring sites associated with famous figures.

 "It's not so much knowledge-driven; it's not so much done because you have questions about the past that you want to answer," Bedell said.
 "It's done because people are interested in these buildings or buildings associated with these people."

 Even so, the Executive Stable project did offer a glimpse into people and jobs usually ignored by history.
-Although historians knew the stables existed -- photographs of it survive -- references to the stables, or to the logistics behind the presidential carriage fleet, are rare in written accounts.
+Though historians knew the stables existed -- photographs of it survive -- references to the stables, or to the logistics behind the presidential carriage fleet, are rare in written accounts.

 Besides the stable foundation, Bedell's team uncovered foundations from temporary office buildings that were erected on the Mall during World War II, another part of the government's day-to-day life that has been almost lost to history, he said.

 "When we go down to the Mall and we look at this lovely park area, the monuments, it hasn't always been this way," Bedell said.
 "There's a lot of work in Washington to try to keep the government going, and they try to keep it hidden."

 Sites like the stable are often buried under layers of fill because the ground in the city is higher than it once was, Bedell said.
 The area at 17th and E is about five feet higher than it was in 1871, Bedell said, because displaced soil from underground construction projects and years of landscaping have raised the ground level.